-On Harper's equation for the Kagome lattice (after Kerdelhué-Royo-Letelier and Helffer-Kerdelhué-Royo-Letelier)
+Chambers formulas and semiclassical analysis for generalized Harper's butterflies

-In honor of G. Nenciu for his 70-th birthday
+(after Kerdelhué-Royo-Letelier and Helffer-Kerdelhué-Royo-Letelier)

-Bernard Helffer Université Paris Sud and CNRS Département de Mathématiques and Université de Nantes, Laboratoire Jean Leray
+Bernard Helffer Université Paris Sud, Département de Mathématiques and Université de Nantes, Laboratoire Jean Leray

-Bucarest, July 2014
+Isaac Newton Institute, March 2015

 Abstract:

 If the first mathematical results were obtained more than 30 years ago with the interpretation of the celebrated Hofstadter butterfly, more recent experiments in Bose-Einstein theory suggest new questions.
-I will start with a partial survey on old results (Helffer-Sjöstrand, Puig, Avila-Jitomirskaya-Krikorian,...) and then discuss more recent questions related to generalized butterflies (Dalibard and coauthors, Hou, Kerdelhué-Royo-Letelier).
+I will start with a partial survey on old results of Helffer-Sjöstrand and Kerdelhué and then discuss more recent questions related to generalized butterflies (Dalibard and coauthors, Hou, Kerdelhué-Royo-Letelier).
 These new questions are strongly related to Harper on triangular or hexagonal lattices (in connection with the now very popular graphene).
-Our historics is focused on the mathematical results.
-Introduction
+Our main focus will be on new semi-classical questions appearing in the analysis of the final model arising in the analysis of the Kagome model.